jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 So, the steps to follow for this example are:

 1. Create two new repository tier actions that take no parameters
 2. Update share-config-custom.xml with the action configuration
 3. Create icons and localize the strings

-### Step 1: Create two new repository tier actions [createTwoNewRepositoryTierActions]
+### Step 1: Create two new repository tier actions

 You created action executer classes in Part 1 of this tutorial so this is nothing new.
 There needs to be one action for enabling the active